-Intended outcome Success criteria Good provision for emotional and social development impacting positively on the mental health, behaviour and well-being of all of our pupils.
-Staff to identify pupil's gaps and barriers to learning and help overcome these through careful, targeted support.
-Pupils in receipt of pp to have a growth mind-set with high levels of resilience and self-esteem with strong, positive learning behaviours.
-They will be ready to learn in class.
-Children in receipt of pp to have high aspirations for their future.
-This in turn to increase the children's academic attainment and progress with 60% PP children reaching ARE.
-Children to be able to verbalise their feelings rather than let them influence their behaviour negatively.
-Pupils to be able to work independently and take risks with their learning and persevere when they find things difficult.
-The outcomes for these pupils will include their increased participation in class, reduction in anxiety and friendship/ social issues and better social integration.
-Children to understand that if they work hard they can achieve highly regardless of external circumstances.
-60% of PP children to reach ARE.
 An increased proportion of disadvantaged pupils achieving the expected standard and greater depth in reading, writing and maths.
 Analysis of data to demonstrate an increase in pupils achieving age expected standards or greater in reading, writing and maths across the school, in comparison to the percentages of pupils at the start of the academic year.
 An increased proportion of Pupil Premium pupils make accelerated rates of progress in reading, writing and maths.
-Analysis of progress to illustrate that an increased number of pupil premium pupils have made accelerated progress in reading, writing and maths compared to the previous academic year.
-Higher rates of progress in writing for high attaining pupils eligible for PP. Pupils eligible for PP identified as high ability make as much progress as 'other' pupils identified as high ability, across Key Stage 2 in writing.
-Measured in Y4, 5 and 6 by teacher assessments and successful moderation practices established across the MAT.
-60% of PP children to be working at ARE.
-11% of PP children to be working at GD.
-Full participation in forest school and outdoor play equipment.
-As clubs reopen improved participation in the wider life of the school for PP children e.g. music lessons, after school clubs, sports clubs which will then raise self-esteem and improve mental well-being (link to outcome A).
-It will also increase their desire to attend school (link to outcome D) All pp children to have a term of forest school and to have represented the school at an event and taken part in an extra-curricular activity.
-All pp children to access outdoor play equipment daily.
+Analysis of progress to illustrate that an increased number of Pupil Premium pupils have made accelerated progress in reading, writing and maths compared to the previous academic year.
+Higher rates of progress in writing for high attaining pupils eligible for Pupil Premium.
+Pupils eligible for Pupil Premium identified as high ability make as much progress as 'other' pupils identified as high ability, across Key Stage 2 in writing.
+Measured in Y4, 5 and 6 by teacher assessments and successful moderation practices established across the Multi Academy Trust (MAT).
+Pupil Premium children to achieve at least in line with National Average and at least in line with Non Pupil Premium pupils in EXS (working at expected standard) and HS (working at higher standard).
+Full participation in Forest School and outdoor play equipment.
+As clubs reopen improved participation in the wider life of the school for Pupil Premium children e.g. music lessons, after school clubs, sports clubs which will then raise self-esteem and improve mental wellbeing.
+It will also increase their desire to attend school.
+All Pupil Premium children to have a term of forest school and to have represented the school at an event and taken part in an extracurricular activity.
+All Pupil Premium children to access outdoor play equipment daily.
 Children to develop more resilience, greater self-esteem, social skills and then to find it easier to concentrate and to work within the classroom setting.
-Increased attendance rates for pupils in receipt of PP. Parents and children to be aware of the importance of good attendance in school and to value the education provided.
+Increased attendance rates for pupils in receipt of Pupil Premium.
+Parents and children to be aware of the importance of good attendance in school and to value the education provided.
 Meetings to be held with EWO and parents as soon as attendance level drops below 90%.
 For parents to engage with the school and work with the school to benefit the child.
-To reduce the number of persistent absentees among pupils eligible for pp. Overall attendance of PP children to improve from 94.38% to 96%.
+To reduce the number of persistent absentees among pupils eligible for Pupil Premium.
+Overall attendance of Pupil Premium children to be at least in line with Non Pupil Premium pupils and at least in line with National Averages.
 For parents to be working with the school so the child can reach their full potential.

-Activity in this academic year
+Activity in this academic year (2023/2024)

-This details how we intend to spend our pupil premium (and recovery premium funding) this academic year to address the challenges listed above.
+This details how we intend to spend our Pupil Premium (and recovery premium funding) this academic year to address the challenges listed above.

-Teaching (for example, CPD, recruitment and retention)
+Teaching (for example, Continuous Professional Development (CPD), recruitment and retention)

-Budgeted cost: £8,770
+Budgeted cost: £10,770